 Sanctions: Since 1979, the United States has used sanctions to try to influence Iran’s policies, including Iran’s uranium enrichment program.
 The sanctions have had a detrimental effect on many aspects of life in the country.
-In 2015, Iran and the P5+1 (the US, UK, France, China, Russia and Germany) agreed to the Joint Comprehensive Plan of Action, which limited Iran’s nuclear activities and allowed international inspectors in return for the lifting of economic sanctions.
-This agreement worked for 4 years before President Trump unilaterally withdrew from it and subsequently imposed stricter sanctions on Iran and secondary sanctions for countries still buying Iranian oil.
-The Iranian economy has been hit hard with the currency losing about 60% of its values against the dollar and a very negative IMF economy prediction.
+In 2015, Iran and the P5+1 (the US, UK, France, China, Russia and Germany) agreed to the Joint Comprehensive Plan of Action (JCPOA), which limited Iran’s nuclear activities and allowed international inspectors in return for the lifting of economic sanctions.
+This agreement worked for four years before President Trump unilaterally withdrew from it and subsequently imposed stricter sanctions on Iran and secondary sanctions for countries still buying Iranian oil.
+The Biden administration has signalled returning to the JCPOA, but this will require further negotiation with the new President Ebrahim Raisi.

 Current Issues: Iran’s role in the Syrian and Yemeni conflicts and how it maintains its relationships with the Arab world are key issues that require Khamenei’s lead.
 The US assassinated Major General Qasem Soleimani in January 2020, and although Iran replied by firing missiles at a US base in Iraq, this issue seems far from resolved for many.
 Khamenei has stressed Iran’s strong relationship with Russia following the war in Ukraine.